DaniloPetti/DaniloPetti.github.io/consulting.md

 ---
 layout: page
-title: Consulting
+title: Get in touch
-subtitle:
+subtitle: if you are struggling with Stats
 ---

 Get in touch if you need some help with your Statistics project or even if you have one in mind.
 I'd love to discuss how I can help you.

-## My expertise!

 ### Programming
 * SAS